9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 1. Calendula (The Beginner-Friendly Skin Herb) 🌼

-Calendula is best known for its bright flowers and simple skin uses.
-It’s commonly used in salves, infused oils, and balms for everyday skin care.
+Calendula is best known for its bright orange and yellow flowers and gentle skin benefits.
+It’s commonly used in salves, infused oils, and balms to help soothe dry or irritated skin, which makes it one of the most practical herbs to have on hand.

 How to Grow Calendula